-If the windscreen is covered by snow or ice you must clear it completely before driving off.
-Failing to do so is illegal and can get you charged for careless driving, which can result in points being added to your licence and you receiving fine.
+If the windscreen is covered by snow or ice, you must clear it completely before driving off.
+Failing to do so is illegal and can get you charged for careless driving, which can result in points being added to your licence and a fine.

-If you leave your car with the engine running in order to heat up the windscreen make sure your car isn't on the public highway, because if it is, you will be committing an offence.
+If you leave your car with the engine running to heat up the windscreen, make sure your car isn't on the public highway because if it is, you will be committing an offence.
 Although leaving a car running on a private driveway isn't breaking the law, it is a prime target for thieves - over 2000 vehicles are stolen each year this way.
-If this happens to you, don't expect your insurance company to pay out either, because they won't.
+If this happens to you, don't expect your insurance company to pay out either because they won't.

 Don't pour hot water over the windscreen to melt the ice or snow, as this can cause the glass to crack.
 Let the car warm up and melt the snow or ice, scrape it off or use a de-icer.

 Snowfall and ice covered roads can render driving almost impossible.